Leyka/learning-react/react-redux/README.md

 The usage of Redux is overkill for this context as I only have few objects to store, but I kept it simple for the learning purpose.

+## Demo
+The demo can be found here : https://leyka.github.io/counter

 ## Concepts I learned while doing this

 * One global store